edgedb/easy-edgedb/chapter14/index.md

 ## Adding annotations to types

 Now that we know how to do introspection queries, we can start to give `annotations` to our types.
 An annotation is a string inside the type definition that gives us information about it when using an `introspect` query or when we put `__type__` into a query on an object type.
-By default, annotations can use the titles `title` or `description`.
+By default, annotations can use the names `title`, `description`, or `deprecated`.

 Let's imagine that in our game a `City` needs at least 50 buildings, and we want the other developers to know this.
 Let's use an `annotation description` for this: